-One of Messages' big improvements in iOS 10 and macOS Sierra is the introduction of Sticker packs and gifs: Images that you can send as is, or "stick" to the sides of your friends' messages in reaction.
+One of Messages' big improvements in iOS 10 and macOS Sierra is the introduction of Sticker packs and gifs, which you can send as is or "stick" to the sides of your friends' messages in reaction.

 Send those stickers to a buddy on iOS 9 or OS X El Capitan, however, and you'll get static images.
 If you've attached them to a specific message bubble, that won't display — you'll just see the stickers load one after the other.

-The other big Messages change — contextual URLs, which display previews of web pages or services like Apple Music — just show up as normal old web URLs on older machines.
+There's another big Messages change: contextual URLs, which display previews of web pages or services like Apple Music, just show up as normal old web URLs on older machines.

 Handwriting and Digital Touch

 Last but not least, we have Apple's watchOS-turned-iOS-and-macOS features: Handwriting and Digital Touch.
 With the company's Digital Touch drawing board, you can annotate over photos or video, draw a sketch, send a series of taps, or send a kiss.
-And tilt your device horizontally, and you'll get a sketch pad where you can handwrite out your message, to be delivered in real time.
+And tilt your device horizontally, and you'll get a sketch pad where you can handwrite out your message and deliver it in real time.